 Morton College is committed to preserving the human dignity of all college community members.
-The purpose of this policy and procedure guidelines is to: clearly define sexual misconduct; state the reporting options available to victims; describe the college's response to any allegation of sexual misconduct.
-It is intended to serve as comprehensive guidelines on how to respond to allegations of: Sexual Harassment; Sexual Abuse; Sexual Assault; Domestic Violence; Dating Violence; and Stalking.
+The purpose of this policy and procedure guidelines is to: clearly, define sexual misconduct; state the reporting options available to victims; describe the college's response to any allegation of sexual misconduct.
+It serves as comprehensive guidelines for responding to allegations of Sexual Harassment, Sexual Abuse, Sexual Assault, Domestic Violence; Dating Violence; and Stalking.

-Representatives of Campus Police, Student Development and Human Resources have formed a committee to ensure the full implementation of the policy and proper dissemination throughout the college community.
+Representatives of Campus Police, Student Activities, and Human Resources have a committee to ensure the full implementation of the policy and proper dissemination throughout the college community.
+College departments collaborate to provide information and educational seminars for students.
+The college also participates in October's Domestic Violence Awareness and in April's Sexual Assault Awareness month.
 The information within this document will be reviewed annually by the team to confirm continued full compliance.